itsprinceraj/Portfolio/README.md

 ## 📧 Contact

-If you'd like to get in touch, you can reach me via the contact form on the portfolio or directly through [My Email](dev.prince116@gmail.com).
+If you'd like to get in touch, you can reach me via the contact form on the portfolio or directly through dev.prince116@gmail.com.

 ## 🤝 Contributing